-Some sportswear protects against the harmful UV rays when playing in the outdoors.
+Some sportswear protects against the harmful UV rays when playing outdoors.

-A good soccer clothing should protect your kid by slowing down dehydration, and minimize grazes, and protect against the harmful UV rays.
+Good soccer clothing should protect your kid by slowing down dehydration, and minimize grazes, and protect against the environment.

 I would recommend buying Firm Ground cleats because they provide stability to the player and are safe for other players.

-The synthetic fabric socks are the type you should look for as they provide better protection to the wearer and safe to other players.
+Synthetic fabric socks are the type you should look for as they provide better protection to the wearer and safe for other players.

 If worn outside the socks, there is a possibility that it will come off during the clash of legs can cause injuries to other kids because it is exposed.

-There are varieties of shin guard but good ones are made of polypropylene, K-resin, and high-density foam.
+There are varieties of shin guards but good ones are made of polypropylene, K-resin, and high-density foam.

 During the contact, there is a chance that the teeth will bear the impact which may result in loss of tooth and cuts to the gum, lips, inside the cheeks, and tongue.